tradovate/example-api-js/tutorial/Access/EX-1-Simple-Request/README.md

 await connect(connect_data)
 ```
 On mobile devices, you should rely on your third-party software to reliably generate IDs.
 However, browsers are engineered to not play well with
 device-ID tracking software.
-After you generate a device ID for a browser, you should cahce it locally using `localStorage` or a cookie.
+After you generate a device ID for a browser, you should cahce it locally using `sessionStorage` or a cookie.
 In the example
-project I use a utility function to do this, provided with the project.
+project I use a utility function to do this, `setDeviceId`, provided in the `storage.js` file of the project.

 In the next section, we will cover the authentication response.
 There are two possible 'successful' results.
 The first is a JSON object that has fields
 for your authorization token and account info.
 The second is a Time Penalty response.
 Sometimes there have been too many requests made to the server in